Japan's Search for Energy Balance

 The “Land of the Rising Sun” is an archipelago made up of nearly 7,000 islands and islets.
 The four largest – Honshu, Hokkaido, Kyushu and Shikoku – account for 97% of Japan’s total surface area.
 With its 127 million inhabitants concentrated along the narrow coastal plains, the country ranks tenth worldwide in terms of population despite its declining demographics.
 Greater Tokyo is the world’s most populated metropolitan area, with more than 30 million residents.

 Japan is located in a volcanic zone on the Pacific Ring of Fire, an area where several tectonic plates meet.
-The consequences of this geological configuration are a virtual absence of fossil fuel resources and frequent seismic activity, some of which can be very destructive, putting lives at risk and disrupting grids and industrial facilities.
+The consequences of this geological configuration are a virtual absence of fossil resources and frequent seismic activity, some of which can be very destructive, putting lives at risk and disrupting grids and industrial facilities.

 The country has the world’s third-highest gross domestic product (GDP), with a strong industrial sector, particularly in high-tech segments such as automobiles and electronics.